MeemooMe/myTuwaiqDSProj/README.md

 4. Identify bugs type.
 *	Method: topic modeling using the Latent Dirichlet Allocation (LDA).
 Project attributes: code quality in terms of number and type of bugs, number of languages, number of commits, number of contributors,  project size, project duration, project type.
 5. Validate the findings.
-Still not sure.
+Still not sure :/.

 # Data Description